winddweb/blog/_posts/2016-05-29-recommend-apps-boost-your-mac.md

 ![blu-rayplayer-icon]({{ site.baseurl }}/assets/icons/blu-rayplayer.png)

-If you have a Blu-ray driver connected to your mac, you will need a player, and this is the player.
+If you have a Blu-ray driver connected to your Mac, you will need a player, and this is the player.

 ---